 The mission of Baylor University is to educate men and women for worldwide leadership and service by integrating academic excellence and Christian commitment within a caring community.

-Library holdings include over 2.5 million bound volumes as well as numerous microforms, audiovisual, and electronic resources.
+Library holdings include approximately 2.6 million bound volumes as well as numerous microforms, audiovisual, and electronic resources.

-As of May 31, 2012, the University endowment market value was approximately $960 million.
+As of May 31, 2013, the University endowment market value was approximately $1.1 billion.

 Approximately 90% of Baylor undergraduate students receive student financial assistance.